U.S. imposes sanctions on Lebanese president's son-in-law

 In recent months, the United States has also placed sanctions on several officials linked to Hezbollah, the armed Iran-backed Shi’ite movement that has become Lebanon’s most powerful political force, and which Washington considers a terrorist group.

+Hezbollah condemned the U.S. move as purely political and “a blatant and gross interference.”

+“This decision specifically aims to force a big Lebanese political team to submit to American conditions and dictates on Lebanon,” it said in a statement.

-The FPM has a political alliance with Hezbollah and Bassil has defended the group as vital to the defence of Lebanon.
+The FPM has a political alliance with Hezbollah and Bassil has defended the group as vital to the defense of Lebanon.

 The Treasury Department said Bassil was at the “forefront of corruption in Lebanon” where successive governments have failed to reduce mounting sovereign debt or address failing infrastructure and the loss-making power sector that cost state coffers billions of dollars while power cuts persisted.